JEFF7712/homelab/README.md

 -   Add more services
 -   Add automated backups
 -   Experiment with Kubernetes or k3s
--   Upgrade hardware with an actual PC 😂
+-   Get an actual PC 😂

 ---